-We help 1 out of every 5 dialysis patients pay for their treatment-related expenses, including health insurance premiums, out-of-pocket expenses—health insurance premiums, transportation to and from treatment, medical supplies, prescription drugs, nutritional supplements and more.
+We help low-income dialysis and transplant patients pay for their treatment-related expenses, including health insurance premiums, out-of-pocket expenses such as transportation to and from treatment, medical supplies, prescription drugs, nutritional supplements and more.
 AKF patient grants are needs-based, helping the most financially vulnerable dialysis patients.
 Learn more.

 Free kidney health screenings

 We provide free community kidney health screenings in metropolitan Washington, D.C., and at large events—including our popular Kidney Action Days—in cities nationwide.
 Our screenings target communities at increased risk for kidney disease and check for indicators of kidney and heart disease, diabetes and other important health measures.
 Learn more.

 Our public health education initiatives provide valuable information to patients and caregivers about all aspects of kidney disease and treatment, along with material on how kidney disease can be prevented.
 Through extensive online information, downloadable fact sheets and tools, our toll-free HelpLine (866-300-2900), and our Kidney Health Coach program, we are helping people understand their risk for kidney disease and what they can do to help prevent it.
 Learn more.